Bryngarw Country Park: Woodland Garden

 The Woodland Garden is situated to the north of the orchard and was originally the herb garden of the house.
 However, when the house was abandoned the area became disused and overgrown.
 The area was subsequently not seen as having any real value and during the 1993 renovation work on the house was used as a spoil tip.
 It remained as a spoil tip until 2005 when the area was reclaimed by the Rangers and converted into a custom-made wheelchair accessible area.
 This area was chosen for this purpose as it is one of the only areas to topographically satisfy the pertinent legal requirements.
 The area is also well used by visiting school children on environmental education trips as it has been installed with several large wood carvings that aid environmental interpretation.
 The area is still being developed for both purposes.

 Amenity areas

 Visitor centre, café and toilets

 The visitor centre, café and toilet buildings are set at the north end of the car park.
-The building was constructed and furnished in 1982 and it is recognised that they are now in need of updating and modernisation.
-It is planned that this work will be funded by the aforementioned ‘One Historic Garden’ Centre of Excellence Scheme and will commence autumn 2011.

-The toilet blocks include facilities for men, women, disabled users and baby changing.
-The Visitor Centre is very small consisting of only one room with displays detailing information about the; wildlife, history and issues in the park as well as general information about the park and surrounding area.
-A map of the park is displayed in this area for use of the public, and leaflets containing information about the park and other related topics are available.

-The café is run on a franchise basis and is currently 'open-air' with a covered seating area adjoined the servery.
-The cafe serves a range of hot and cold drinks, hot and cold snacks, ice creams and duck-food.
-There is an additional uncovered seating area to the east of the servery.
-Opening times are often weather dependent, but during the summer months, the café usually opens at 10am and serves hot food until 3pm closing at 5 pm.
+The building was constructed and furnished in 1982.

 One notable ecological aspect of these buildings is that their roof voids are known to support summer bat roosts for soprano pipistrelle and brown long-eared bats.